openshift/microshift/test/README.md

 to `robot`, including the test suites and any unique variables that are not saved to the default variables file by the framework.

+The `robot` command uses the following options that can be overridden as an environment setting in scenario files:
+* `TEST_RANDOMIZATION=all` for running the tests in a random order
+* `TEST_EXECUTION_TIMEOUT=30m` for timing out on tests that run longer than expected

+> Execution timeout is disabled with running the scenario script in the
+> interactive mode to allow convenient interruption from the terminal.

 ## Troubleshooting

 ### Accessing VMs